 - 1. In most cases a pupil's needs can be met by quality teaching targeted at the pupil's area of weakness through an appropriately differentiated curriculum and this is the first response offered to support a pupil. - 2.
-If in some cases a pupil fails to make adequate progress with a differentiated curriculum, then the subject teacher, with the support of the Head of Learning Support, will begin to assess whether the pupil has learning difficulties/SEND.
-At this point small group work, such as Maths Club, is offered to help pupils catch up with their peers.
-Parents and the pupil are consulted at this point. - 3.
-For some pupils individual learning support lessons are to provide support for their specific learning difficulty.
+If in some cases a pupil fails to make adequate progress with a differentiated curriculum, then the subject teacher with the support of the Head of Learning Support will begin to assess whether the pupil has learning/SEND difficulties.
+At this point small group work such as Maths Club is offered to help pupils catch up with their peers, possibly in conjunction with individual lessons (see below).
+Parents and the pupil are consulted at this point.

+3. For some pupils individual learning support lessons are appropriate either once or twice per week to provide support for their specific learning difficulty.
 Children are not withdrawn from core academic lessons and every effort is made not to timetable learning support lessons during activities for which the pupil may have a particular skill or enthusiasm.